pulyaevskiy/firebase-functions-interop/README.md

 ## Status

-This is a early preview, alpha version which is not feature complete.
+This is a early preview, development version which is not feature complete.

 Below is status report of already implemented functionality by
 namespace: